|Nutrition Facts (per serving)|

 Prasa (leeks—in Greek: πρασόπιτα, pronounced: prah-SO-peetah) are favorites in all types of Greek cooking but are special favorites baked with cheese in phyllo (filo, fillo) dough.
 It's a nice variation of the classic, spanakopita.
 The leek pie recipe makes 6 large pieces, suitable for a main dish or snack, and can be cut into smaller pieces to use as appetizers or a side dish.
 Like all Greek phyllo pies, this is truly versatile!
 If you're new to working with phyllo dough, check the handling tips before beginning.

-- 1/2 pound of kefalograviera cheese (see below, cut in small cubes)
+1/2 pound kefalograviera cheese, cut into small cubes

 Make the Filling

-In a mixing bowl, whisk together the eggs and milk, stir in cheese, and add the sautéed leeks.
+In a medium bowl, whisk together the eggs and milk, stir in cheese, and add the sautéed leeks.
 Toss to combine well.

 Make the Pie

-Grease the baking pan.
-Use half the phyllo sheets on the bottom, laying them across the full surface of the pan, brushing each lightly with melted margarine.
-Spread filling evenly over the phyllo and cover with the remaining sheets, brushing each one with margarine.
+Spread filling evenly over the phyllo and cover with the remaining sheets, brushing each one with butter.

-With a sharp knife, score the pie into six large pieces and bake at 350 F (175 C) for 35 minutes or until nicely golden.
+With a sharp knife, score the pie into 6 large or 12 smaller pieces and bake 40 to 55 minutes or until nicely golden.
+Let cool about 15 minutes, then serve.

 - Use a baking, roasting, or jelly roll pan slightly smaller than the size of the phyllo sheets.